-I study emotional responses in relationships and write about them to help others improve their well-being and self-awareness.
+I study emotional responses in relationships and write about them to help others enhance self-awareness and improve their contentment.

 The purpose of this article is to share some thoughts about social skills that we often overlook when considering our relationship with friends.
 Think of it as “friendship etiquette.”